nswdpc/silverstripe-mailgun-sync/README.md

 # Mailgun Sync Module for Silverstripe

-This module is in BETA and may change.
-Do not use in production.

 This module provides functionality to both send emails via the Mailgun API and to periodically check for failures and attempt resubmission.

 In Paid mode, Mailgun stores messages for 3 days and events for 30 days.
 After this time, messages and events respectively will most likely no longer be accessible.